FluxML/Flux.jl/docs/src/models/advanced.md

 Sometimes a model needs to receive several separate inputs at once or produce several separate outputs at once.
 In other words, there multiple paths within this high-level layer, each processing a different input or producing a different output.
 A simple example of this in machine learning literature is the [inception module](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Szegedy_Rethinking_the_Inception_CVPR_2016_paper.pdf).

-Naively, we could have a struct that stores the weights of along each path and implement the joining/splitting in the forward pass function.
-But that would mean a new struct any time the operations along each path changes.
-Instead, this guide will show you how to construct a high-level layer (like [`Chain`](@ref)) that is made of multiple sub-layers for each path.
+We could have a struct that stores the weights of along each path and implement the joining/splitting in the forward pass function.
+That would mean a new struct for each different block, e.g. one would have a `TransformerBlock` struct for a transformer block, and a `ResNetBlock` struct for a ResNet block, each block being composed by smaller sub-blocks.
+This is often the simplest and cleanest way to implement complex models.

+This guide instead will show you how to construct a high-level layer (like [`Chain`](@ref)) that is made of multiple sub-layers for each path.

 ### Multiple inputs: a custom `Join` layer